brookebyrne/BrookeByrne.github.io/_pages/about.md

 ---

+Brooke is a senior engineering student at Vanderbilt and is a curious and hardworking learner.
 Brooke is set to work at Acccenture Federal Services in Washington, D.C. as a Technology Analyst come Summer 2025 and is very exctied to expand her technical knowledge in various tech services throughout this role.

 ## Education